WordPress/openverse/api/catalog/api/docs/README.md

 # Introduction

-The Openverse API ('openverse_api') is a system that allows programmatic access to public domain digital media.
+The Openverse API is a system that allows programmatic access to public domain digital media.
 It is our ambition to index and catalog billions of openly-licensed works, including articles, songs, videos, photographs, paintings, and more.
 Using this API, developers will be able to access the